+You have stable angina.
 This is chest pain or discomfort that occurs only with emotional or physical stress and goes away when you rest or after you take nitroglycerin.

-Your doctor can tell you if you meet these
+Your doctor can tell you if you meet these conditions.

 What are the risks of angioplasty?

 Angioplasty has some rare but serious risks.
 They are:

-The need for emergency open-chest surgery
+The need for emergency open-chest surgery during the procedure.

 Most people recover from angioplasty fairly quickly.
 They usually go home after an overnight stay in the hospital.
 They can return to normal activities within a few days.

 How do you know if you need bypass surgery?

 Your choice may depend on the number of arteries that are narrowed or blocked or which arteries are affected.
 Talk with your doctor about the best treatment for you.
 The best treatment for you may also depend on your age, your health, and how much your chest pain is affecting your quality of life.

 What are the risks of bypass surgery?

 Bypass surgery has been done for more than 40 years.
-In the United States, it is done
+But it has some serious risks.

 The risks of bypass surgery include: